FoKss-LTS/PiHoleWidgets/README.md

 - [License](#licence)

 # <ins>Overview</ins>
-## Pi-Hole DNS Widget for Desktop
+## DNSBlocker Widgets for Desktop (Pi-hole + AdGuard Home)
-DNSBlocker Widgets is a project I needed to make for my personal needs, and I decided to share it with you.
+DNSBlocker Widgets is a desktop widget for monitoring and controlling your DNS blocker (Pi-hole or AdGuard Home).

 It is developed with JavaFX, and uses the framework TilesFX.